phuang68/phuang68/README.md

 ### Hi there, I'm Bryan 👋

-## I'm an aspiring developer with a Honours degree in Computer Science
+## I'm an aspiring developer with an Honours degree in Computer Science

 - 🌱 I’m currently learning Vue, Node.js.
 - 🥅 2022 Goals: Land a good job